pazams/go-create-api/README.md

 ## Features
 - DI with google/wire
-- Integration tests are written in a different language (JS) - makes it harder to cheat the block box.
+- Integration tests are written in a different language (JS) - makes it harder to cheat the black box.
 - Tests side effects needed for tests (e.g. migrate DB down and up), are decoupled into a separate binary.

 ## How